Horford, Celtics send Pistons to sixth straight loss

+Boston (23-5), which has won five of its last six, was coming off a three-point road loss at San Antonio on Friday.

+“I wouldn’t call it payback,” said Irving, the Celtics’ star point guard.
+“It’s just always good when you can respond the way you want to, especially on their home floor, just like they did on our home floor.
+They took care of business and we wanted to come here and take care of business.
+We not only responded to that loss at home but also to a tough Spurs loss.”
-DETROIT -- Al Horford stuffed the stat sheet with 18 points, nine rebounds and six assists, and the Boston Celtics handed the Detroit Pistons their sixth consecutive loss, 91-81, on Sunday at Little Caesars Arena.

-Kyrie Irving tossed in 16 points, while Marcus Smart and Jaylen Brown had 12 apiece for Boston.
-Rookie Jayson Tatum added 11 points, and Aron Baynes snared a season-high 13 rebounds for the Celtics (23-5), who overcame a scoreless drought of more than six minutes in the fourth quarter.
+Power forward Al Horford stuffed the stat sheet with 18 points, nine rebounds and six assists.
+Irving tossed in 16 points while Marcus Smart and Jaylen Brown had 12 apiece for Boston.
+Rookie Jayson Tatum added 11 points and Aron Baynes snared a season-high 13 rebounds for the Celtics, who overcame a scoreless drought of more than six minutes in the fourth quarter.

+Baynes was primarily responsible for holding Pistons center Andre Drummond to a season-low six points, 20 fewer than he had in the first meeting.

+“We were locked in,” Baynes said.
+“Our offense wasn’t as crisp tonight as we wanted it to be but defensively we had a game plan and we stuck with it.
+We were trying to pack the paint and make them make plays from the outside.
+Last time, they really had whatever they wanted inside the paint.
+Tonight, we wanted to go out there and control it a lot better.”

 The Pistons’ losing streak is their longest since they dropped 10 straight in February and March 2015.